HandyOSS/HandyMiner-Goldshell-CLI/linux_installation.md

 #### RaspbianOS
-During the installation it might result on not installing node-gyp.
+During the installation it might result in not installing node-gyp.
-In order to fix that install `aptitude`. `Aptitude` analizes the issues at installation and proposes solutions to it.
+In order to fix that install `aptitude`. `Aptitude` analyzes the issues at installation and proposes solutions to it.
 ```
 sudo apt-get install aptitude
 sudo aptitude install node-gyp